The Stanmore Public School Parent Handbook contains general information about our school for new and existing parents.

 We also recognise the importance of developing a strong base of skills in literacy and numeracy in our students, to ensure their future success as learners and citizens.
 Teachers differentiate the curriculum to meet all learners at their point of need, and students with a range of additional learning and wellbeing needs are supported in the classroom and the playground to reach their full developmental potential.
 Regular, targeted teacher professional learning and collaborative planning results in consistency of teacher practice and judgement across classes.

-Positive student and staff wellbeing underpin the successful learning culture that exists at Stanmore Public School.
+Positive student and staff wellbeing underpin the successful learning culture that exists at Stanmore PS.
 This creates a friendly, inclusive atmosphere, with our school values of Respect, Resilience and Responsibility evident in the actions and words of our staff members, students and school community.
 The school has a strong commitment to promoting sustainable practices, environmental awareness and healthy lifestyles in our community.

 Students’ learning across the curriculum is enhanced by high quality specialist teaching in music, drama, languages, sport and the Kitchen Garden Program, and the school offers a wide range of co-curricular programs to enable students to pursue their own passions and areas of interest.
 We are also incredibly fortunate to enjoy the strong and visible support of a highly engaged school community, who enhance the life of the school through volunteering, fundraising, and genuine partnerships between teachers, parents and carers and community members.